muratk5n/thirdwave/en/README.md

 ---

-100, 200 Terrajoules, these are insane numbers, translates into 20,45 Gigawatt hours..
+100, 200 Terrajoules, these are insane numbers, translates into roughly 25,55 Gigawatt hours..

 ---